LegendaryZReborn/Video-Mixer/README.md

-# Video-Mixer
+# Video-Mixer (Work-In-Progress still has a few bugs)

 ### Instructions
-+ Place video clips and audio files the Clips and Audio folder respectively
++ Select video clips and audio files when prompted, then BAM!!
+Instant music video with preview before writing to file.
++ Write to file not added yet